MichalOpoka/ecfr/cfr/title-36-Parks-Forests-Public-Property/chapter-II-Forest-Service-Department-Agriculture/part-242-Subsistence-Management-Regulations-Public-Lands-Alaska/subpart-D-Subsistence-Taking-Fish-Wildlife/section-242.27.md

 (*6*) Residents of Ninilchik may retain other species incidentally caught in the Kasilof River community gillnet fishery.
 The gillnet fishery will be closed when the retention of rainbow or steelhead trout has been restricted under Federal subsistence regulations.

-(D) *Tustumena Lake rod and reel; salmon.*

-(*1*) In addition to the dip net and rod and reel fishery on the upper mainstem of the Kasilof River described under paragraph (e)(10)(ii)(A)(*1*) of this section, residents of Ninilchik may also take coho and pink salmon through a rod and reel fishery in Tustumena Lake.
+(D) *Tustumena Lake rod and reel; salmon.* (*1*) In addition to the dip net and rod and reel fishery on the upper mainstem of the Kasilof River described under paragraph (e)(10)(ii)(A)(*1*) of this section, residents of Ninilchik may also take coho and pink salmon through a rod and reel fishery in Tustumena Lake.
 Fishing is allowed with up to two baited single or treble hooks.

 (*2*) Seasons, areas, harvest and possession limits, and methods and means for take are the same as for the taking of these species under Alaska sport fishing regulations (5 AAC 56), except for the following harvest and possession limits:

+Table 4 to Paragraph (e)(10)

 |  Species  |        Size        |            Limits            |
 |-----------|--------------------|------------------------------|
 |Coho salmon|16 inches and longer|4 per day and 4 in possession.|
 |Pink salmon|16 inches and longer|6 per day and 6 in possession.|

-(E) *Kasilof drainage rod and reel; resident species.* Resident fish species including lake trout, rainbow or steelhead trout, and Dolly Varden or Arctic char may be harvested by rod and reel in Federally managed waters of the Kasilof River drainage the entire year as follows:
+(E) *Kasilof drainage rod and reel; resident species.* Resident fish species including lake trout, rainbow or steelhead trout, and Dolly Varden or Arctic char may be harvested by rod and reel in federally managed waters of the Kasilof River drainage the entire year as follows:

+Table 5 to Paragraph (e)(10)

 |          Species           |          Specifications          |             Limits             |
 |----------------------------|----------------------------------|--------------------------------|